 RECRUITINGColumbia Suicide Severity Rating Scale

 Columbia Suicide Severity Rating Scale (C-SSRS) is a tool for evaluating the risk of individual suicide.
 It includes a series of questions to evaluate the frequency, intensity, persistence and concreteness of individual suicide behavior in the past period of time.
-Developed by researchers from Columbia University, the scale should be widely used in clinical and research fields to help identify and manage suicide risks.
+The purpose of C-SSRS scale is to distinguish between suicidal ideation and suicidal attempt and higher scores mean a worse outcome.
+Developed by researchers from Columbia University, the scale is widely used in clinical and research fields to help identify and manage suicide risks.

 Time frame: baseline, 3 months